 It also includes the regional centres of Gladstone, the Gladstone Hinterland, Carnarvon and Exmouth, as well as the Local Government Areas of Meekatharra and Wiluna and the Shire of Ngaanyatjarraku in Western Australia, and the Indian Ocean Territories communities of Christmas Island and the Cocos (Keeling) Islands.
 Territorial seas up to twelve nautical miles offshore adjacent to these areas are also included in the definition.

 Projects do not need to be entirely within the boundaries of Northern Australia if they produce significant benefits to NAIF’s jurisdiction.
 For example, a project that enhances north-south connectivity may be eligible.

-The NAIF Act establishes an independent NAIF Board of Directors which consists of the Chair, between four and six other members, and one representative from the Commonwealth government.
+The NAIF Act establishes an independent NAIF Board which consists of the Chair, between four and six other members, and one representative from the Commonwealth government.
 Functions include:

 - to decide, within the scope of the Investment Mandate, the strategies and policies to be followed by NAIF;